 REST web example: myOutput

 REST scripting example: "outputName" : "myOutput"

-Context contains additional settings that affect task execution.
-For this task, there are four settings:
+The context parameter contains additional settings that affect task execution.
+For this task, there are five settings:

 The response format.
 The default response format is html.